-20 Years Ago: ‘Natural Born Killers’ Soundtrack Released
+How ‘Natural Born Killers’ Got a Killer Soundtrack

 In a way, the brutal movie was Stone's response to media saturation and the glorification of violence.
 The soundtrack itself was nearly as brutal and as jarring in its juxtaposing of singer-songwriter legend Leonard Cohen with riot-grrrl punks L7, Duane Eddy with Nine Inch Nails.
-Twenty years later, it sounds like it knew something about the future of music that nobody else sensed was coming.
+More than two decades later, it sounds like it knew something about the future of music that nobody else sensed was coming.

 Listen to Cowboy Junkies' 'Sweet Jane' From 'Natural Born Killers'

 And to do it with such a wide and disparate group of artists was quite an undertaking on Reznor's part.
 Patti Smith's "Rock N Roll N-----," Cowboy Junkies' cover of the Velvet Underground's "Sweet Jane," Bob Dylan's "You Belong to Me" and Peter Gabriel's "Taboo" (with Pakistani singer Nusrat Fateh Ali Khan) congeal and collide with Patsy Cline, Dr. Dre, Nine Inch Nails and Jane's Addiction songs and samples.